 A 20- something’s travel guide for the best vegetarian food, vintage shops and exhibitions in Paris

-When one of my best friends told me she was going to be in Paris for July I couldn’t resist booking a long weekend to visit her and explore one of my favourite cities.
-I couldn’t have been more lucky with the timing because not only was I blessed with gorgeous weather but my trip also coincided with Bastille Day and France winning the World Cup Final so it made for an amazing weekend.
+When one of my best friends told me she was going to be in Paris in July I couldn’t resist booking a long weekend to visit her and explore one of my favourite cities.
+I couldn’t have been luckier with the timing because not only was I blessed with gorgeous weather but my trip also coincided with Bastille Day and France winning the World Cup Final.
+So, it made for an amazing weekend in Paris.

 Paris is a city that oozes romance and beauty more than any other European city and it’s a place that’s totally captured my heart.
 I absolutely adore the French capital for its culture, the effortless Parisian chic style, the magnificently detailed architecture and the fact that there’s a patisserie or boulangerie on almost every street, each as equally wonderful as the last.

-I think that Paris is really under rated as a European city as it’s often thought of as a bit stuffy which is a HUGE misconception and whether you’re looking for vintage shopping, quirky cafes or late night bars, Paris has got everything to offer and more.
-So, if you consider yourself a bit of a hipster then read on.
+I think that Paris is really underrated as a European city as it’s often thought of as a bit stuffy which is a HUGE misconception and whether you’re looking for vintage shopping, quirky cafes or late-night bars, Paris has got everything to offer and more.
+Here are some of my recommendations for the French capital.

 Areas you need to visit

 La Marais is an area that’s spread over the 3rd and 4th arrondissement of Paris and its most definitely the trendiest part of the city.
 This was my first time knowingly visiting this area and now I’d say it’s my favourite part of Paris.
 I can only describe it as very ‘London Shoreditch’ with lots of street art, vintage shops, proper coffee shops (which are harder to find in Paris) and boutique stores.

 Be sure to check out Mad Vintage for inexpensive second-hand fashion, the quirky Igor Stravinsky fountain and surrounding square and the Jewish district at Rue des Rosiers.